Geyer Sanitary Relief and Windsor Springs P-521 Storage (Big Bend Blvd to Windsor Springs Dr) (12175)

 This project is estimated to begin construction in Fall 2021.

 Virtual Public Meeting - October 20, 2021

 A number of residents have experienced building back-ups, partly due to overcharged sewers that cannot handle the increased amount of flow experienced during rainfall.

 In addition, during heavy rain events, the pump station at Windsor Springs also becomes overcharged.
 The pump station forces water through our system where gravity cannot.

 What is the goal of this project?

-MSD Project Clear is investing approximately $5.5 million to design this project to increase the size and depth of the existing sewer and improve the Windsor Springs pump station.
-This will alleviate existing problems resulting from undersized sewers.
+MSD Project Clear is investing approximately $5 million to construct this project to increase the size and depth of the existing sewer and improve the Windsor Springs pump station.
+This will reduce basement backups and sewer overflows into local creeks and streams.